 P.S.S.: I know I need help.
 I’ve seen a therapist every Monday since the dawn of time, so it’s not like I’m not trying.

 Update 2/22/2017: I originally published this review on April 25, 2015, but since then, I had to quit that crazy-ass therapist, so maybe that explains my love of Myra Breckinridge.
 I was getting therapy from someone crazier than me.
 Well, welcome to the crazy club.
-They don’t serve Coke unless you are Elton John or Mariah Carey.
-At least not at the looney bin I went too.
+With membership in the crazy club, you get to stay in a mental hospital, but they don’t serve Coke to members unless you are Elton John or Mariah Carey.
+At least not at the looney bin I went to.
 The celebrities got Cokes and steaks and 24-hour-round-the-clock-doctor-and-nurse-on-call care and really, really nice rooms.
 And us regular Joe’s got lectures on why sugar is bad for us, and food that wasn’t even close to edible, and doctors that you only see once for ten minutes and then misdiagnosis you with bipolar and then you never see them again, and rooms that were older than Moses and smelled like he probably did after walking in that desert for 40 years or however long he just walked and walked and walked.
 Why didn’t God just give Moses a map?
 Just saying.
 And see, this is what watching Myra Breckinridge does to you.
 Makes you a little wackadoo, zip-a-dee-doo-dah too, because I was totally normal before watching this movie.
 Yeah, right.
 Maybe if they had just given me a Coke in the looney bin, then I’d be normal.
 Except I don’t drink Coke anymore, so me and normalcy just keep missing each other in the night.
 Well, normal, I never sleep, so why do you keep missing me?
 Oh well.
 Me and Raquel will just keep busy while we are waiting for you, normalcy.
 And so I guess that means you can take your time then. 😉